dod-advana/gamechanger-ml/gamechangerml/src/entity/README.md

     ```
     python ner_training_data.py \
         --sentence-csv rnd_3K_big_sentence_file.csv \
-        --entity-csv you_path_to/gamechanger-ml/gamechangerml/src/entity/aux_data/entities.csv \
+        --entity-csv path_to/gamechanger-ml/gamechangerml/src/entity/aux_data/entities.csv \
         --separator space \
         --n-samples 0 \
         --train-split 0.80 \
         --min-tokens 4 \
         --max-tokens 100
     ```
-   This will create three files, `train.txt.tmp`, `test.txt.tmp`, and `val.txt.tmp` (.80, .10, .10).
+   This will create three files, `train.txt.tmp`, `test.txt.tmp`, and `val.txt.tmp` (.80, .10, .10) in CoNLL format.

-   **NB**: Due to the tagging, etc., the resulting files get very large, very quickly.
-For 3,000 sentences (430KB `.csv`), the `train.txt.tmp` is close to 80MB.
+   **NB**: Due to the tokenizing and tagging, the resulting files get very large, very quickly.
+For 3,000 sentences (430KB `.csv`), resulting `train.txt.tmp` is close to 80MB.

 ## Training
-The shell script `entity/bin/run.sh`, run from `entity/bin`, sets up the environment using the data in `tests/test_data`.
+The shell script `entity/bin/sample_run.sh`, run from `entity/bin`, sets up a small test using the data in `tests/test_data`.
 It first runs `preprocessing.py` on each of the three files.
 This insures the model-tokenized sentence is less than a specified number of tokens (128).
 If not, it splits the sentence.
 This is a _very_ slow process.
-If you know you're within your limit or you're willing to tolerate some truncation, this step can be skipped.
+If you know the sentences are within your limit or you're willing to tolerate some truncation, this step can be skipped.
 Simply change the file extension from `.txt.tmp` to `.txt`.

+By default, the trained model will be saved in the data directory, `tests/test_data/model`.
+The `model` directory will be created.